-During the 2016 fiscal year, the Compensation Committee consisted of Messrs.
-James W. Green, Kennedy and Lewis for the entire year.
+During the 2018 fiscal year, the Compensation Committee consisted of Messrs.
+Green, Kennedy and Loewald.
 None of these Directors has served as an officer or employee of the Company or any of its subsidiaries.
-During the 2016 fiscal year, to the knowledge of the Company, none of its executive officers:
+During the 2018 fiscal year, to the knowledge of the Company, none of its executive officers:

-- served as a member of the Compensation Committee of another entity; or - served as a Director of another entity.
+- · served as a member of the Compensation Committee of another entity; or - · served as a Director of another entity.